Making the most of your money

 You may be paying more than you need for everyday goods and services or paying for items you no longer need.

 Go through your income and expenditure to gain an idea of what you are spending your money on and how much.
-You can complete Your budget on our website.
-To make sure the budget is accurate, it may be helpful for you to have a look at your bank statements.
+Use My Budget to complete a budget.
+To make sure your budget is accurate, it may be helpful for you to have a look at your bank statements.

 Deficit budget sheet